5 Steps to Redecorate Your Living Room for Zero Dollars

 In a large room, there’s more forgiveness for this, but in a smaller room (where it’s harder to accommodate), there is LESS allowance for that overlap.
 Some people simply have TOO much furniture or the wrong size pieces for their space.

-And I’ll admit, the fact that the coffee table isn’t centered on the fireplace gives me NO shortage of grief (first-world problem, I know).
+And I’ll admit, the fact that the coffee table isn’t centred on the fireplace gives me NO shortage of grief (first-world problem, I know).
 However, if you were to view the room, on the large scale, you’d see how this is a necessary feature to keep the flow and general balance.

 A few other things to notice…